timstephenson/OCWordFrequency/Readme.markdown

 Because I am excited about Swift, I've done the assignment twice.
 The fist time, using swift.
 I then implemented the same methods again using Objective-c.

-WordFrequency is the Swift version of the challenge.
+This is the Ojvective-c version.
 [View Swift Version](https://github.com/timstephenson/WordFrequency)

-OCWordFrequency is the Objective-C version.

 Both methods take two parameters:
 (1) a String representing the contents of a text document